charlesbrandt/public/code/api/feathers.md

 https://docs.feathersjs.com/api/client.html

-With Feathers you have the option to use a client that they've built for easy access to the API.
+With Feathers you have the option to use a javascript client for easy access to the API.

 Set this up to be available in the api container? or just install as part of API application?